 There are only three sizes available, with the biggest suitable for dogs of up to 75lbs.
 If your dog is larger than this, I recommend looking at one of the other options.

 The BarkBox is a gel-infused memory foam dog bed.
-While it's made with solid foam, the top layer is infused with gel to increase air circulation and prevent your dog becoming too hot.
-It's a good option for long-haired breeds or those that find it difficult to regulate their temperature.
+While it’s made with solid foam, the top layer is memory foam that’s infused with gel to increase air circulation and prevent your dog becoming too hot.
+It’s a good option for long-haired breeds or those that find it difficult to regulate their temperature.

 Aside from the mattress, the BarkBox comes with a machine washable and waterproof cover.
 It’s also available in several colours, including grey, blue, sand and espresso.

-Another issue for big breeds is that even the largest size feels cramped.
-At just 42" in length, this is a bed that's best suited for medium breeds.
-It's also not designed to withstand heavy chewing or scratching (check out our page on the best chew proof beds for better alternatives).
+It’s also not designed to withstand heavy chewing or scratching (check out our page on the best chew proof beds for better alternatives).

 Memory foam dog beds are a great choice if your dog suffers from joint pain or arthritis.
 They aren’t just for medical purposes though – healthy dogs also love the supportive surface that molds to their body position.